HLHT-Studios/maple-delight/README.md

 ## New biome:
 ### Maple Forest:
-Maple trees and red maple tress will naturely grow in this biome.
+Maple trees and red maple tress will naturally grow in this biome.

 ![Mod preview](https://cdn.modrinth.com/data/cached_images/00874cc3a5cb82357aa35bbf12810b676ee9d8a6.jpeg)